ome/omero-documentation/omero/sysadmins/unix/install-web/walkthrough/omeroweb-install-ubuntu1804-ice3.6.rst

 This is an example walkthrough for installing OMERO.web decoupled from the OMERO.server in a **virtual environment** using a dedicated system user.
 Installing OMERO.web in a virtual environment is the preferred way.
 For convenience in this walkthrough, we will use the **omero system user** and define the main OMERO.web configuration options as environment variables.
+    We recommend that you install OMERO.web in a different virtual environment that the one used to install ``omero-py``.

 **The following steps are run as root.**